conorwhanson/MechaCar_Statistical_Analysis/README.md

 ------------|
 ![overall](https://github.com/conorwhanson/MechaCar_Statistical_Analysis/blob/main/resources/coils_overall.png)|

-Lot comparisons of the coils show that while Lot1 and Lot2 are well within spec, Lot3 falls outside the spec of 1500 with a p-value of .042 and with a mean PSI nerly 4 pounds under spec.
+Lot comparisons of the coils show that while Lot1 and Lot2 are well within spec, Lot3 falls outside the spec of 1500 with a p-value of .042 and with a mean PSI nearly 4 pounds under spec.
 This suggests a significant manufacturing difference resulting in a softer suspension coil on Lot3.

 Lot 1       |Lot 2      |Lot 3
 ------------|-----------|-----------